The Mathematics of Knowledge Discovery Efficiency (KEDE)

 2. The maximum typing speed for humans is approximately 4.2 symbols per second[8][9][10].

-3. The cognitive control capacity of the human brain is around 3 to 4 bits per second, and since we equate one question to one bit of information, this translates to 3 to 4 questions per second[11].
+3. The capacity of cognitive control of the human brain is around 3 to 4 bits per second, and since we equate one question to one bit of information, this translates to 3 to 4 questions per second[11].

 To align the symbol rate with the cognitive capacity, we set a maximum symbol rate N at 100,000 symbols per 8 hours of work, resulting in a symbol duration time t of 0.288 seconds.
 This yields a symbol rate r of 3.47 symbols per second, fitting within the cognitive control range of the human brain.